sapozhnikovv/OnTran.EF.SCU/README.md

 The main purpose of this extension is Memory Management.
 By using short-lived contexts, inserted entities can be garbage collected, preventing memory leaks.

+**To save memory, you need to call this extension several times to insert a large number of objects; If you need to insert 1_000_000 objects, then you can call this extension for each 1_000 - 10_000 pieces**

 ## DI-Friendly Integration
 Services resolved from the dependency injection scope within the functor automatically use the shared main transaction and connection, without any code changes.